Getting Started with Angular and Electron

 npm i @syncfusion/ej2-angular-navigations@ngcc --save

-After installing the package, the component modules will be available for you to configure your application.
-The Syncfusion Angular package provides two different types of ng-Modules.
+Once the package is installed, component modules are available for configuration in your application.
+The Syncfusion Angular package offers two types of ng-Modules.

-Import Menu module into Angular application (app.module.ts) from the package @syncfusion/ej2-angular-navigations.
+Import the Menu module into your Angular application (app.module.ts) from the @syncfusion/ej2-angular-navigations package.

 import { NgModule } from '@angular/core';